squadinfinity/brainyplay-landing-sparkle/README.md

 ## 🎯 **Impact & Results**

 ### **Academic Improvement**
-> *"Since using Ayla, my daughter's problem-solving skills have improved dramatically.
+> *"Since using Lumixcorp, my daughter's problem-solving skills have improved dramatically.
 She now approaches homework with the same enthusiasm she shows for the platform's games!"*
 > **— Sarah Johnson, Parent**

 ### **Reduced Screen Time Anxiety**
-> *"Ayla has transformed our relationship with technology.
+> *"Lumixcorp has transformed our relationship with technology.
 Instead of fighting about screen time, we celebrate learning achievements together."*
 > **— Michael Chen, Parent**

 ### **Educational Value**